ffaisal93/DialectBench.io/pages/results.md

 <h2 style="text-align: center;">Dialectal Gap Across Language Clusters</h2>
 <p style="text-align: center;">Here we plot the zero-shot dialectal gap across all tasks.
-On the x-axis, we plot aggregated cluster-level gap compared to English, while on the y-axis, we plot the aggregated cluster-level gap compared to the representative variety (standard variety).   </p>
+On the x-axis, we plot aggregated cluster-level gap compared to English, while on the y-axis, we plot the aggregated cluster-level gap compared to the representative variety (standard variety).
+In an ideal scenario, both of these gap values would be close to zero. </p>

 <div style="width: 100%; display: flex; justify-content: center;">
     <figure style="display: inline-block; text-align: center; margin-right: 20px;">